Part one of a four-part series of CMS Best Practices Implementation

 - My best two pieces of advice for reviewing these reports card are as follows:

-CMS Best Practice Tool #3 Roadmap
+CMS Best Practice Tool #3 Blueprint

 Establish regularly scheduled meetings that include all internal and external parties involved in the creation and submission of encounter data to achieve an integrated and high-quality process.
 The key to doing this is accountable partnerships.
 There must be clearly defined and documented deployment of all people, processes and technology, and clear definition of accountabilities.
-Your roadmap includes the following:
+Your blueprint includes the following:

 - Inclusivity.
 Include all internal and external parties involved in the creation and submission of encounter data.
 You will also need to include vendors and clearinghouses to achieve an integrated and high-quality process, as well as those who represent providers (such as provider relations).